sychikov/heavens-door/README.md

-remove_user *ip* - remove user from database by ip anathem_user *tg* - eternal curse on user. mercy_user *tg* - mercy user from eternal curse.
+remove_user *ip* - remove user from database by ip anathem_user *tg* - eternal curse on user. mercy_user *tg* - mercy user from eternal curse. create_new_config *config_name* - create brand new config for Wireguard and activate it.
 ```
 ## User commands
 ```